miekg/dnsv2/README.md

 * EDNS0 is implemented.
 * Unknown RRs are implemented.
 * Unknown EDNS0 options (not an official thing) are implemented.
+* Message creating and parsing works with default compression.

 ## Memory Model